karino2/kotlin-web-site-ja/docs/typecasts.md

 }
 ```

-Note that smart casts do not work when the compiler cannot guarantee that the variable cannot change between the check and the usage.
+> Note that smart casts work only when the compiler can guarantee that the variable won't change between the check and its usage.
+>
+{: .warning}

-More specifically, smart casts are applicable according to the following rules:
+Smart casts can be used in the following conditions:

-  * *val*{: .keyword } local variables - always;
+  * *val*{: .keyword } local variables - Always, except [local delegated properties](delegated-properties.md).
-  * *val*{: .keyword } properties - if the property is private or internal or the check is performed in the same module where the property is declared.
-Smart casts aren't applicable to open properties or properties that have custom getters;
+  * *val*{: .keyword } properties - If the property is private or internal, or the check is performed in the same [module](visibility-modifiers.md#モジュール) where the property is declared.
+Smart casts can't be used to `open`` properties or properties that have custom getters.
-  * *var*{: .keyword } local variables - if the variable is not modified between the check and the usage and is not captured in a lambda that modifies it;
+  * *var*{: .keyword } local variables - If the variable is not modified between the check and its usage, is not captured in a lambda that modifies it, and is not a local delegated property.
-  * *var*{: .keyword } properties - never (because the variable can be modified at any time by other code).
+  * *var*{: .keyword } properties - Never, because the variable can be modified at any time by other code.

-## "Unsafe" cast operator
+## "Unsafe"なキャスト演算子

 Usually, the cast operator throws an exception if the cast is not possible.
 Thus, we call it *unsafe*.
 The unsafe cast in Kotlin is done by the infix operator *as*{: .keyword } (see [operator precedence](grammar.html#operator-precedence)):